wizzie-io/wizzie-io.github.io/pages/wdp/1.0.X/wizz-in/workflow_package.md

 ## Overview

-This section show the [Workflow Package](./wdp_1.0.X_workflow_package.html) Management.
-Allowing to download, upload and delete the Workflow Packages by organization.
+This section shows the [Workflow Package](./wdp_1.0.X_workflow_package.html) Management.
+It allows to download, upload and delete the Workflow Packages by organization.

 At bottom of organization main page, we can see this: